Built for devs and data teams who want high-performance read scaling, without data migrations or query rewrites.

 Routes unsupported queries, like inserts/updates/schema changes, back to the primary.

-Scale out read replication for your existing Postgres.
+Scale read performance for your existing Postgres database.